 If you have any questions about the way we store your data or about our privacy practices you can talk to our team.
 You can email us on: firstname.lastname@example.org

 Who we are

-Orri is a new intensive day treatment option for eating disorders, focused on early intervention.
+Orri is a new specialist day treatment option for eating disorders, focused on early intervention.

 How we collect information

 We may collect information about you in the following ways: